-- Obfsproxy and Shadowsock bridges (anti-censorship technologies)
+- Obfsproxy and Shadowsocks bridges (anti-censorship technologies)

 - Secure Shell (SSH) and Secure Sockets Layer (SSL) (stunnel) tunneling (anti-censorship technologies)

-- Multi-hop VPN
+- Multi-hop VPN (or Double hop)

 - Full Internet Protocol version 6 (IPv6) routing

 Most servers are in Europe, but Mullvad also has servers in North America, Australia, and the UK.
-Compared to other, more commercial services, this is a somewhat limited, and may restrict Mullvad’s usefulness for users in places such as Asia.
+Compared to other, more commercial services, this is somewhat limited, and may restrict Mullvad’s usefulness for users in places such as Asia.

 On the plus side, all Mullvad’s servers are bare-metal servers (not Virtual Private Server instances) under the close control of Mullvad.
 You can connect up to five devices to Mullvad at once, which is generous.